gregjoy1/redical/docs/commands/rdcl.evt_set.md

 ```

 ##### [`DTEND` property](https://datatracker.ietf.org/doc/html/rfc5545#section-3.8.2.2) - optional
-This property specifies the date and time that a calendar component ends.
+This property specifies the date and time that a calendar event ends.

 The `DURATION` of the event is calculated from this property relative to the `DTSTART` property.